Hotspot (geology): Composition

 Most hotspot volcanoes are basaltic (e.g., Hawaii, Tahiti).
 As a result, they are less explosive than subduction zone volcanoes, in which water is trapped under the overriding plate.
 Where hotspots occur in continental regions, basaltic magma rises through the continental crust, which melts to form rhyolites.
 These rhyolites can form violent eruptions.
 For example, the Yellowstone Caldera was formed by some of the most powerful volcanic explosions in geologic history.
 However, when the rhyolite is completely erupted, it may be followed by eruptions of basaltic magma rising through the same lithospheric fissures (cracks in the lithosphere).
 An example of this activity is the Ilgachuz Range in British Columbia, which was created by an early complex series of trachyte and rhyolite eruptions, and late extrusion of a sequence of basaltic lava flows.

 The hotspot hypothesis is now closely linked to the mantle plume hypothesis.
+The detailed compositional studies now possible on hotspot basalts have allowed linkage of samples over the wider areas often implicate in the later hypothesis, and its seismic imaging developments.

 Contrast with subduction zone island arcs

 Hotspot volcanoes are considered to have a fundamentally different origin from island arc volcanoes.
 The latter form over subduction zones, at converging plate boundaries.
 When one oceanic plate meets another, the denser plate is forced downward into a deep ocean trench.
 This plate, as it is subducted, releases water into the base of the over-riding plate, and this water mixes with the rock, thus changing its composition causing some rock to melt and rise.
 It is this that fuels a chain of volcanoes, such as the Aleutian Islands, near Alaska.